 - Inform you of different resources available to you nationally

-Path (Positive Acceptance Towards Healing) mission is to reach out to those who have been touched by addiction.
+Path (Positive Acceptance Towards Healing) mission is to reach out to those who have been touched by the disease of addiction.
 They are passionate about raising awareness, educating, supporting others and helping to change the stigma of addiction and recovery.
 They are located in Naperville, IL.

-Nearly one-third of all families are affected by addiction in some way.
-Everyone needs support.
-There are support groups in your community; we can help you find them.
+Nearly one-third of all families are affected by Substance Use Disorder (SUD).
+The right support group can make all the difference during this challenging time.
 Click on the link below and enter your zipcode to find a support group that meets your specific needs.

 Rehabilitation and Recovery